4.3. Preferences

 Use default cout

 Redirects cout to the default output (for example a console).
-Needs to be activated explicitly, otherwise only the redirect will be output.
+Must be activated explicitly; otherwise, only the redirection will be output.

 Redirect cerr